Wasteland Weekend’s Theme Zone

 How do we apply?

 - Have you read the entire FAQ and familiarized yourself with the event rules and theme guidelines yet?
+There may be a quiz at the end.
 Do that first.

 - Designate ONE member of your tribe or camp to represent you.
 This person will fill out the application, and act as your tribe contact.
 Do not have multiple members of your tribe apply.
 The more work you create for staff, the less likely your application will be approved.